Investigations

 Before I ever set foot in a location with a single piece of equipment, I do my homework.
 History doesn't lie — and when you're trying to figure out whether something genuinely unexplained is happening in a place, understanding what that place has been through is the first and most important step.
 That's exactly why my visit to the Dedham Museum and Archives stopped me in my tracks.

-The Real Conjuring House, Post-Surgery Recovery, and Your Questions Answered
+The Real Story Behind The Conjuring House, My Surgery Recovery, and Your Questions Answered

 Investigating the Dedham Museum & Archives: History, Silence, and What Hides in the Quiet